John Lubbock, 1st Baron Avebury: Archaeology and biological science

 He corresponded extensively with Charles Darwin, who lived nearby at Down House.
 Lubbock stayed in Downe except for a brief period from 1861 to 1865, when he lived in Chislehurst.
 Both men were active advocates of English spelling reform, and members of the Spelling Reform Association, precursor to the Simplified Spelling Society.
 Darwin rented land, originally from Lubbock's father, in Sandwalk wood where he performed his daily exercise, and in 1874 agreed with Lubbock to exchange the land for a piece of pasture in Darwin's property.
 When Darwin died in 1882, Lubbock suggested the honour of burial in Westminster Abbey, organising a letter to the dean to arrange this, and was one of the pallbearers.

 In May 1884, an article appeared in Scientific American describing experiments by Lubbock in the field of human-animal communication.

-In 1884, he was elected as a member to the American Philosophical Society and in 1893, a member of the American Antiquarian Society.
+In 1884, he was elected as a member to the American Philosophical Society, in 1889, as an honorary member of the Manchester Literary and Philosophical Society, and in 1893, a member of the American Antiquarian Society.

+He received the 1903 Prestwich Medal from the Geological Society of London.